bbchallenge/bbchallenge/src/routes/method.md

 ### API

-You can also query the database through the API:
+You can also query the database through the following API:

 ```
 GET https://api.bbchallenge.org/machine/<machine_id>